weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementRolloutStarted.md

       type: Available
 ```

-The previous output indicates that the resource `test-ns` namespace never exists on the hub cluster and shows the following `ClusterResourcePlacement` condition statuses:
+The output indicates the namespace does not yet exist on the hub cluster and shows these condition statuses:
 - `ClusterResourcePlacementScheduled` is set to `False`, as the specified policy aims to pick three clusters, but the scheduler can only accommodate placement in two currently available and joined clusters.
 - `ClusterResourcePlacementRolloutStarted` is set to `True`, as the rollout process has commenced with 2 clusters being selected.
 - `ClusterResourcePlacementOverridden` is set to `True`, as no override rules are configured for the selected resources.